OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-06.md

 Serve with goodwill, as if you were serving the Lord and not people,

 ## Ephesians 6:8
-knowing that whatever good anyone does, this he will receive back from the Lord, whether he is a slave or free.
+knowing that any good anyone does will be rewarded by the Lord, whether they are slave or free.

 ## Ephesians 6:9
 And masters, treat your slaves in the same way.
 Refrain from threatening, knowing that both their Master and yours is in heaven, and He shows no partiality.